 A key concept for nonfiction authors is that the information in the book must be useful, actionable, and solve a problem for the reader.
 Are you a quilter?
 Have you figured out a super-duper, easy way to quilt?
 Great!
 You have a niche and you’ve solved a problem.
 Now all you have to do is figure out where quilters hang out on the internet.
 Are there any well known quilters who could give you access to their network?
 (In most cases a network means an e-mail list.)
 Maybe you can put together a blog tour.
 It’s easy to search the most popular quilting sites.

 As a new author in this niche you’d want to get coverage in your local paper.
-Develop a PowerPoint about quilting and pitch the program that a library.
+Develop a PowerPoint about quilting and pitch the program to a library.
 Speak to civic groups.
 Your author platform will quickly grow beyond the two hundred or so folks in your network of personal acquaintances.

 If you’re serious about developing an author platform, you will have to get out in front of the public.
 You can do that in person or via the internet, but you must have some way of casting a wide net and reeling in potential readers/book buyers.
 Of course, it would be great to have book groups read your books, but it’s hard to get them to read a book that doesn’t already have quite a bit of buzz.
+Generally that means a book published by a New York publisher or a book by a writer known personally to a member of the book group.

 Author Platforms for Fiction Authors